Timon-R/TRA420_Modeling_2025/docs/calc_emissions.md

 aggregator.

 ## References

+### Emission factors and technology intensities

- - [Emission factors and technology intensities]: Emission factors for CO2, NOx, SOx, PM2.5 and GWP100 for the different production technologies were taken from ecoinvent Version 3.10.1, Allocation cut-off by classification (cutoff) (Wernet et al., 2016) on a country basis.
+- Emission factors for CO₂, NOₓ, SOₓ, PM₂.₅, and GWP100 were sourced from *ecoinvent* v3.10.1 (allocation cut-off by classification).

-Wernet, G., Bauer, C., Steubing, B., Reinhard, J., Moreno-Ruiz, E., and Weidema, B., 2016.
-The ecoinvent database version 3 (part I): overview and methodology.
-The International Journal of Life Cycle Assessment, [online] 21(9), pp.1218–1230.
-Available at: <http://link.springer.com/10.1007/s11367-016-1087-8> [Accessed 21 10 2025].
+  Wernet, G., Bauer, C., Steubing, B., Reinhard, J., Moreno-Ruiz, E., & Weidema, B. (2016). *The ecoinvent database version 3 (part I): overview and methodology.* The International Journal of Life Cycle Assessment, 21(9), 1218–1230. <http://link.springer.com/10.1007/s11367-016-1087-8> (accessed 21 Oct 2025).

-[Electricity mix sources]:
+### Electricity mix sources

+- Republic of Serbia (2022). *Integrated National Energy and Climate Plan of the Republic of Serbia.*
+- Ministry of Ecology, Sustainable Development and Development of the North (Montenegro) (2024). *Draft National Energy and Climate Plan of Montenegro (NECP Montenegro – All chapters, 13 Dec 2024).*
+- Energy Community Secretariat (2023). *Recommendations on the Draft Integrated National Energy and Climate Plan of Bosnia and Herzegovina.*
+- Energy Community Secretariat (2022). *Kosovo’s National Energy and Climate Plan (NECP).*
+- Ministry of Infrastructure and Energy of Albania (2024). *National Energy and Climate Plan of the Republic of Albania.*